S4F4Y4T/PDO-query-hunter/README.md

 <h5>$this->db->delete()</h6>

 <p>Generate the delete query and run based on the data you provided.
-Here is a example:</p>
+Here is an example:</p>

 ```
 $this->db->delete('table', ['id' => 1]);